c4leab/c4leab/README.md

 - 👋 Hi, I’m @c4leab
-- 👀 I’m interested in ...
--  Web Development and game development.
+- 👀 I’m interested in Web Development and app development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web development
-- Web development
-- 💞️ I’m looking to collaborate on ...
-- Web development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me by email, caleabonyango@gmail.com
-- By email, caleablivingstone@gmail.com

 <!---
 c4leab/c4leab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.